 - In collaboration with the Arizona Students’ Association… saved the universities from being cut an additional $37 million, saved over $14 million of need-based financial aid (AFAT) from permanent repeal, protected investments in education by having TABOR vetoed, won in-state tuition status for all honorably discharged veterans, made it easier for students to vote by establishing voting centers, protected student governments’ ability to advocate on behalf of students, prohibited several other bills that ASA and student government opposed from advancing.

-- Began collaboration with the ASU Family Resources Advisory Board regarding childcare and other family policies for ASU graduate and professional students
+- Collaborated with the ASU Family Resources Advisory Board regarding childcare and other family policies for ASU graduate and professional students

 - Collaborated with the Graduate College to survey graduate and professional students about their professional development priorities